benjamin-glitsos/item-management-system/README.md

 ### Controller&ndash;Scala Container

-* Architecture: Routes, Middleware, Validation, Service, DAO, Seeding, and Mixins
+* Structure: Routes, Middleware, Validation, Service, DAO, Seeding, and Mixins
 * Strong type safety using monads and other Algebraic Data Types
 * Object-oriented in the large, functional programming in the small
 * RESTful API design